 Another point is spelling and grammar.
 Believe it or not we hear from quite a few hiring managers that say stuff like "How can this man expect to be hired when he misspells the word English?"
 Or "if this gal can't write a simple sentence without basic subject / verb agreement how could she possibly teach it?"
 No shame in having someone look over your stuff before sending it off.
 (Even the best copy writers have other writers look over their copy.)

 When you've got this stuff put together, it's time to start applying.
 Ohayo Sensei is a great place to start as they have a lot of jobs posted.
 Also take a look at our jobs page.
+Also we have a part-time work page as well.
 If you want to look at the top 4 chain schools and are having trouble figuring out who to apply to look at our salary comparison chart for some help.

 Secondly, you need to decide on the city you want to work in.
 Do you want to be in a big or small city?
 More here.
 If you're new to teaching in Japan, you may want to stay on the bigger side.
 Why?
 If things go wrong you won't have to look far for more work or greener pastures or heaven forbid, another place to live.
 How big is big?